American Myths - Did you believe all 10?

 An item that's "scarce" is usually available from 2 or 3 sellers a week.
 Common collectibles are available from hundreds of sellers all the time.

-The result is that an eBay a SEARCH of SOLD sales is the world's best source of market value.
-It's far better than an appraisal; it's a report of actual prices realized with a description of condition.
+The result is that an eBay search of SOLD items is the world's best source of market value.
+It's far better than all the appraisal guides in the world.
+It's a report of actual prices realized with a description of condition.
+And does it ever unmask the whimsical appraisals fed to us on PBS's Antiques Roadshow!

 eBay is not someone's hobby, though it began that way.
-When it became a public company on September 24, 1998, the power to control eBay was transferred from founder Pierre Omidyar to a board of directors.
+When it became a public company on September 24, 1998, the power to control eBay was transferred from founder Pierre Omidyar to a board of directors chosen by investors.
 The focus moved from pleasing users to pleasing investors.

 Founders have heads and hearts; board have only heads.
 The founder was concerned with eBay as an auction venue.
 The board is concerned with eBay the profit maker. eBay now has fingers in many pies.